oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 # OneClickVirt

-Distinguish between the panel side and the controlled side.
-The controlled side needs to have the corresponding virtualization environment installed in advance.
-You can use the main installation instructions from other parts of this documentation to install the environment.
+Distinguishes between panel side and controlled side.
+The controlled side needs to have the corresponding virtualization environment installed in advance, which can be installed using the main installation instructions in this documentation.

 ## Controlled Side

-For environment installation, refer to the main installation instructions from other parts of this documentation.
-This section will not go into excessive detail.
-This tutorial provides corresponding installation commands for the four mainstream virtualization technologies.
-Please refer to them as needed.
+Corresponds to the main installation instructions in this documentation for environment installation.
+This will not be elaborated here.
+This tutorial has corresponding installation commands for the four major mainstream virtualization technologies.
+Please refer to them yourself.

 ## Panel Side

-The host machine needs to have one of ```nginx```, ```caddy```, or ```OpenResty``` installed, as well as ```mysql``` version ```8.4.6```.
-It requires at least 1G of free memory and 2G of free disk space.
+The host machine needs to have one of ```nginx``` or ```caddy``` or ```OpenResty``` installed, as well as ```mysql``` version ```8.4.6```, requiring at least 1G of free memory and 2G of free disk space.

 After installation is complete, the default startup addresses are: